National Film Award for Best Children's Film

 The National Film Award for Best Children's Film is one of the National Film Awards presented annually by the National Film Development Corporation of India.
 It is one of several awards presented for feature films and awarded with Golden Lotus (Swarna Kamal).

-The award was instituted in 1954, at 1st National Film Awards and awarded annually for children's films produced in the year across the country, in all Indian languages; Hindi (28 Awards), Bengali and Kannada (7 Awards), Malayalam (6 each), English (5 Awards), Marathi (4 Awards), Tamil, Telugu, Odia and Assamese (1 each).
+The award was instituted in 1954, at 1st National Film Awards and awarded annually for children's films produced in the year across the country, in all Indian languages; Hindi (28 awards), Bengali and Kannada (7 each), Malayalam (6 awards), English (5 awards), Marathi (4 awards), Telugu (2 awards), Tamil, Odia and Assamese (1 award each).

 Winners

 Award includes 'Golden Lotus Award' (Swarna Kamal) and cash prize.
 Following are the award winners over the years: